-Then, in the late 1660s, a young Benedictine Monk named Dom Pérignon was assigned to the Abbey d’Hautvillers to bring it back to life and productivity.
-This meant resurrecting the vineyards, formerly a financial mainstay for monasteries.
+In the late 1660s, a young Benedictine Monk named Dom Pérignon was assigned to the Abbey d’Hautvillers to bring it back to life and productivity.
+This meant resurrecting the vineyards.

 All wines bubble when grapes are pressed.
 Yeast cells on the skins mix with sugar in the juice and fermentation begins.
 But no one knew about yeasts then.
-Bubbles were considered to be a flaw of nature.
-And fizzy wines were unacceptable for Mass.
+Bubbles were considered a flaw of nature.
+Fizzy wines were unacceptable for Mass.

 What Dom Pérignon did do was pave the way for the Champagne industry of today.
 He set down some “Golden Rules for Winemaking”.
 Like using only the best grapes and discarding the rest, pruning hard in the spring, harvesting in cool weather, and pressing the grapes very gently, keeping the juices separate with each pressing.

-His real genius–the most important thing he did–was to blend and marry different grapes.
-The harmony he created, between balance and taste, was unequaled at the time.
-He mixed grapes from different parts of the region.
-A completely NEW concept.
-Myths arose because he was so extraordinary, but the truth was he just made better wines than anyone else.
-He was an intelligent innovator and adaptor with keen gifts of observation and taste.
-He started using corks as stoppers rather than wooden pegs wrapped in oil soaked hemp.
+The most important thing he did was blend different grapes.
+The harmony he created between balance and taste was unequaled at the time.
+He mixed grapes from different parts of the region–a completely new concept.
+Myths arose because he was extraordinary, but in actuality he just made better wines than anyone else.
+He was an innovator and adaptor with keen observation and taste.
+He started using corks as stoppers rather than wooden pegs.
 Still, most of the wine he made was red, not white.
 And definitely not sparkling.

 Geographic proximity to Paris [and royalty] further enhanced the region’s reputation.
 Coronations in the cathedral in Reims featured massive celebrations.
-While partying, Kings and courtiers drank the local wine, deciding the erratic tingle in the mouth was rather pleasant.
+Partying Kings and courtiers drank the local wine and decided the erratic tingle in the mouth was rather pleasant.
 By 1730, Champagne was the beverage throughout European courts.

-However, production remained unpredictable.
+Production, however, remained unpredictable.
 It had either too much or too little fizz.
 There was also the danger element.
-Because fermentation inside the bottle was uncontrolled, excessive build up of carbonic gas caused unexpected explosions.
-More than a few were maimed, or killed.
+Because fermentation inside the bottle was uncontrolled, excessive build up of gas caused unexpected explosions.
+More than a few people were maimed or killed.

 Still, love for Champagne continued to rise in France and throughout Europe.